ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 | ``ApiEntitySingleResponse`` | update(\ ``T item``, ``String ownerName``)           |
 +-----------------------------+------------------------------------------------------+

-In addition to the User-specific methods below.
-Note the delete methods require the username while the create methods require the entire User object.
+In addition to the user-specific methods below, note the delete methods require the username while the create methods require the entire user object.

 +------------------+----------------------------------------------+